 Be mindful and enjoy it.
-Below are my healthy holiday tips and to help keep you on track.
+Below are 6 healthy holiday tips and to help keep you on track.

 1.)
-Choose wisely.
+Choose what you will enjoy the most.
 Enjoy your favorite treats and pass on ones that aren’t so amazing.
 For example, skip the rolls if they are hard and stale.
 Move along and don’t waste your carbs on the lame ones.

 2.)
-Fill half the plate with nonstarchy veggies.
+Add in exciting and nourishing vegetables.
 This enforces portion control.
 Balance it out!
 Be that relative who brings a strawberry spinach salad or roasted brussel sprouts with pomegranate seeds (red and green, catch that?).
 It doesn’t have to be a boring veggie tray.

 Remember the holidays are about more than the food.
 Spend time enjoying conversations with family members, practice gratitude, take time to relax, etc. Stop worrying about every bite you take and focus on other aspects of the season.

 Keep in mind that one food, one meal, or an entire day of eating does NOT significantly impact your health or weight.
 Eating differently than you normally would on a holiday does not mean that you have “fallen off the wagon” or undone any health goals you’ve set for yourself.

 If family members make comments on your weight, what/how much you’re eating, how many times you go back for seconds, how much dessert you eat, etc. try saying:

 - “I know what my body needs and am happy with what I have on my plate.”